 Job Corps is a free program that helps youth aged 16 through 24 learn a trade, obtain a high school diploma or GED certificate and find a permanent job.
 Job Corps offers hands-on training in more than 100 job areas.
-The program is self-paced-which means how long it will take to finish the program depends on your career goals and how quickly you learn.
+The program is self-paced-which means that the length of the program depends on your career goals and how quickly you learn.
 It can take from eight months to two years to complete the Job Corps program.